gpappasunb/flexspan/README.md

       Using the new placeholders \command[LimeGreen]{flexspan} with options

-Essentially, the options are passed directly to the LaTeX command, as an optional argument (inside square brackets)
+Options are passed directly to the LaTeX command as an optional argument placed inside square brackets.

 ### Adding options to the metadata